ziglang/libc-abi-tools/freebsd/README.md

    * `FREEBSD_SYSROOT_PATH` contains `amd64`, `aarch64`, etc directories.
    * `FBSD_LIBC_VERSION` should be e.g. `1.7`.

-   Pay attention to any warnings printed; make adjustments as necessary.
+   Pay attention to any warnings printed; make adjustments as necessary, e.g. to `blacklist`.

 4. This inspects the ELF shared libraries for each target you built earlier and generates `.abilist` files namespaced under the version number.